-Castrovalva to Anversa degli Abruzzi (AQ) - Despite that whole spectacle with the snakes, it was still a go for hiking anywhere in Abruzzo's mountain parks.
-Bears, snakes or wolves couldn't stop us.
-Our studio rental was located in the near-deserted hamlet of Castrovalva (fans of dutch artist Escher may be familiar with his depiction of the village).
-The village's proximity to Gole di Sagittario, a WWF-designated gorge and natural preserve, afforded us a well-trodden loop trail which led down the mountain to a natural oasis created by the Sagittario river below, and to the neighboring burg of Anversa degli Abruzzi before circling back.
+Castrovalva to Anversa degli Abruzzi (AQ) - Our studio rental was located in the near-deserted hamlet of Castrovalva (fans of dutch artist Escher may be familiar with his lithographic depiction).
+The hamlet's proximity to Gole di Sagittario, a WWF-designated gorge and natural preserve, presented us a well-trodden loop trail which led down the mountain to a natural oasis created by the Sagittario river below, and to neighboring Anversa degli Abruzzi before circling back.
 The river hosts an environment which nourishes a microclimate of flora and fauna that will appeal to nature lovers and photographers -- it seemed quite like a miniature Eden in the middle of all that sheer rock cliffs and rugged mountain tops.

 2. Sideritis or ironwort (stregonia siciliana in italian) - used to treat the common cold